hadipourh/sboxanalyzer/README.md

 ### Encoding the *-DDT and *-LAT

-In impossible differential attack (or zero correlation linearr attacks) where we want to only encode the possibility of a differential transition (or a linear transition), we encode the *-DDT (or *-LAT).
+In impossible differential attack (or zero correlation linear attacks) we only encode the possibility of the differential transitions (or a linear transitions), i.e., the *-DDT (or *-LAT).
 As illustrated in the following example, by setting the `subtable` argument to `star` we can simply encode the *-DDT.

 ```python
 sage: from sboxanalyzer import *